State Historical Park

 Elevation Gain: negligible

-Overview: Lapakahi State Historical Park allows you to walk among numerous historical sites and artifacts in a short distance.
+Lapakahi State Historical Park offers numerous historical sites and artifacts in a short distance.
 Lapa kahi means "single ridge" and refers to the ancient ahupua'a (land subdivision) that existed here some 600 years ago.
 The offshore area is a Marine Life Conservation District.
-There are many kinds of ancient structures and artifacts along the short 1.1 mile hike, including several house sites, canoe storage houses, salt-making pans, kukui nut lampstands, and even a few kōnane games.
-Lapakahi is open daily from 8am - 4pm except for state holidays.
+There are many kinds of ancient structures and artifacts along the short 1 mile hike, including several house sites, canoe storage houses, salt-making pans, kukui nut lampstands, and even a few kōnane games.
+Lapakahi is open daily from 8am - 4pm (no entry after 3:30pm).
+It is closed for state holidays.
 There are portable restrooms, but no water available.